earlyprint/earlyprint.github.io/about.md

 textual defects in 118 plays, consulting printed originals at Smith College and the Houghton Library.

+Kate Needham began working on the project as an undergraduate research assistant and continued while a graduate student at Yale.
+Kate led undergraduate workshops on the EarlyPrint Library, supervised teams of summer interns, and planned classroom activities using Early Print tools.

 *EarlyPrint*'s improvements to the EEBO-TCP archive would not be possible without the time and effort of the many contributors who have submitted annotations and corrections via the *EarlyPrint Library* site.

 Craig Berry designed and built the correction tool [Annolex](http://annolex.at.northwestern.edu).
 Annolex was a prototype